 A graduate of LSU School of Social Work, Carol specializes in Clinical Social Work, with over 30 years of experience as a social worker in clinical, administration, and marketing with the public and private sectors.
 Among her areas of expertise are working with clients who have eating disorders and trauma.
 She is certified in EMDR Therapy (Eye Movement Desensitization and Reprocessing Therapy) by EMDRIA (EMDR International Association) and has additional training in DBT (Dialectical Behavioral Therapy).
 Carol has often presented at state wide conferences and to general audiences on topics ranging from Eating Disorders, Assertiveness, EMDR Therapy, DBT and Developing a Private Practice.
 She has taught as an adjunct professor at the Tulane School of Social Work since 1998.

 Additionally, she is an EMDRIA Certified Therapist an EMDRIA Approved Consultant and an EMDRIA Approved Provider of EMDR Therapy Basic Training.
 She has been a member of EMDRIA since 2008, shortly after being trained in EMDR Therapy in New Orleans.
 As a volunteer for EMDRIA, she served as a member of the Conference Committee and chair of the University Special Interest group.
 She founded and is currently the Regional Co-Coordinator of South Louisiana.
 In 2017 she was elected to serve on the EMDRIA Board of Directors, 2017-2021.
-She currently serves as the President of EMDRIA, 2019-2020.
+She is a past President of EMDRIA.